-On April 28, 2008, Shanghai SOD, a wholly-owned subsidiary of Shui On Land, Max Clear Holdings Limited ("Max Clear"), a wholly-owned subsidiary of SOCAM, Yida and certain onshore companies of the Dalian Group entered into a management services agreement pursuant to which each of Shanghai SOD, Max Clear and Yida agreed to provide management services to the Dalian Group for a term of three years commencing from January 1, 2008 to December 31, 2010.
-On December 28, 2010, Shanghai SOD, Max Clear, Yida and the then onshore companies of the Dalian Group entered into a renewed management services agreement to extend the term for three years to December 31, 2013.
+On 28 April 2008, Shanghai SOD, a wholly-owned subsidiary of Shui On Land, Max Clear Holdings Limited ("Max Clear"), a wholly-owned subsidiary of SOCAM, Yida and certain onshore companies of the Dalian Group entered into a management services agreement (the "Management Services Agreement") pursuant to which each of Shanghai SOD, Max Clear and Yida agreed to provide management services to the onshore companies of the Dalian Group for a term of three years commencing from 1 January 2008 to 31 December 2010.
+On 28 December 2010, Shanghai SOD, Max Clear, Yida and the then onshore companies of the Dalian Group (the "Dalian Onshore Group") entered into a renewed management services agreement to extend the term of the Management Services Agreement for three years to 31 December 2013.